This five-day sesshin (formal retreat) with Tenshin Reb Anderson runs June 13th-17th.

 BZC offers retreats on a sliding scale basis to allow participants to pay according to individual means.
 Please consider giving at our sustaining rate that directly supports inclusive community attendance on this retreat.

 Partial scholarships are available for sitting retreats such as this one.
 To apply for a scholarship, please use this link and wait for approval before registration.
 Scholarship applications are due by April 23 at 11:59 p.m.

 Please note our cancellation policy: To request a refund for this event, you must notify BZC in writing at least one week before the beginning of the course or event.
 Refunds are issued for any and all cancellations up to seven days before an event less a $10 processing fee.
 Less than seven days before an event, we do not offer refunds.
 There are no refunds for events with registration fees under $50.

 In this sesshin, we will practice the ceremony of oryoki in which the sangha joins together in giving and receiving food in the meditation hall in a ceremony going back to our Chinese Buddhist ancestors.
-Participants are encouraged to bring their own set of oryoki bowls.
+Participants are required to bring their own set of oryoki bowls.
 If you would like to purchase a set of oryoki bowls, please fill out this form when you register for the sesshin.

 Please note that there will be NO alternate meal plan offered.
 The kitchen will send out the menu with ingredients listed to all registered participants the week before the retreat so that those who cannot eat what is being served may make alternate arrangements.